This post may contain affiliate links. Please read our disclosure policy.

 scone batter filled with apples and pecans in a mixing bowl.

-1. Shape the Dough: Turn the dough out onto a lightly floured surface.
-Knead gently just until it forms a circle.
-If the dough is too sticky, sprinkle a little more flour on it.
-Cut the circle into 4 wedges.
+1. Shape and Cut Dough: Turn the dough onto a lightly floured surface.
+Knead gently into a circle.
+If it’s too sticky, add a little more flour.
+Cut into 4 wedges.

 two photos of scone dough.
 One photo shows the dough in a ball and the second photo shows dough cut into fourths.